joleuger/vuinputd/cuse-lowlevel/README.md

 This fork here contains only the relevant subset of code of libfuse-sys to access the low-level api of cuse.

+This crate does not attempt to abstract or validate cuse usage; it only provides wrappers.
+Higher-level logic (such as event management or device configuration) should be built on top.

 ## Using cuse-lowlevel

 Add the dependencies to your Cargo.toml